sfigg/commercialization-public/design/device-experiences/OEM-bitlocker.md

 # BitLocker drive encryption in Windows 10 for OEMs

 BitLocker drive encryption in Windows 10 consists of two parts: **BitLocker drive encryption** and **BitLocker automatic device encryption**.
 BitLocker drive encryption provides offline data and operating system protection by ensuring that the drive is not tampered with with the operating system is offline.
-BitLocker drive encryption uses a [Trusted Platform Module (TPM) 2.0](OEM-tpm.md) microchip, that support the Static Root of Trust Measurement as defined by the Trusted Computing Group.
+BitLocker drive encryption uses a [Trusted Platform Module (TPM) 2.0](OEM-tpm.md) microchip, that supports the Static Root of Trust Measurement as defined by the [Trusted Computing Group](https://trustedcomputinggroup.org/).

 ## BitLocker drive encryption hardware requirements
 BitLocker drive encryption uses a system partition separate from the Windows partition.
 The BitLocker system partition must meet the following requirements.